-When moving home, people often forget one of the most important items to prepare for the move is your fridge.
-We often get asked what items can and can’t stay in the fridge for a safe and efficient move.
-Well, it’s not so complicated, but it requires a little forethought and planning ahead to make sure that your food isn’t wasted and more importantly, that your fridge doesn’t defrost in transit and leak on your other belongings during the moving process.
-Read on for the specific steps of how to prepare your fridge.
-And if you want some help planning out your move, including emptying and preparing your fridge, you can check out our ultimate moving guide here.
+When moving home, people often forget one of the most important items to prepare ahead of the move is the fridge.
+Our expert removalist consultants often get asked what items can and can’t stay in the fridge for a safe and efficient move.
+Well, it’s really not so complicated, but fridge removals does require a little forethought and planning ahead to make sure that your food isn’t wasted.
+And more importantly, so that your fridge doesn’t defrost in transit and leak on your other belongings during the removals process!
+Read on for 8 simple steps of how to prepare your fridge for moving day.
+And if you want some help planning out your move, including emptying and preparing your fridge, check out our ultimate moving guide here.

 8 Steps to Prepare Your Fridge for Removal

-- Moving home is the perfect time to give everything in your home a good clean – including the fridge!
+Moving house is the perfect time to give everything in your home a good clean – including the fridge!
 Go through all your food and condiments and throw away any out of date products.

-- Most removalists, like our professional MetroMovers, will have flat straps available to tie the fridge doors down so they don’t fly open during the moving process.
+Most removalists, like our reliable MetroMover removalists, will have flat straps available to tie the fridge doors down so they don’t fly open during the moving process.
 If you want to be extra careful, you are welcome to ask our professional furniture removalists to also shrink wrap your fridge.

-- Once you are moved into your new home, it’s best to leave the fridge to stand in place for at least 2 hours before plugging it in and switching it on.
+Once you’ve moved into your new home, it’s best to leave the fridge to stand in place for at least 2 hours before plugging it in and switching it on.
 This will give time for the cooling gas in the fridge’s components to settle down into place after moving the fridge.